-Envisioning refers to when you imagine certain events or outcomes like walk-throughs for video games, so that you can effortlessly turn them into reality.
+Envisioning is when you imagine certain events or outcomes like video game walk-throughs so you can effortlessly turn them into reality.

-Visualization refers to creating visual aids that can accelerate learning, and in turn, the achievement of your goals.
+Visualization refers to creating visual aids that can accelerate learning and in turn, achieve your goals.

 Here is a list of the techniques that relate to visualization in psychology:

-- Creating pictures that represent your goals and placing them in prominent positions around your home or workspace.
+- Create pictures representing your goals and place them in prominent positions around your home or workspace.